One-photon measurement of two-photon entanglement

 Note that by measuring the relative horizontally polarized and vertically polarized photon count rates produced by \textit{one single source} ($Q_1$ or $Q_2$), one can obtain the parameter $I_H$.
 One can then use the value of $C(\dm)$, obtained from the single photon interference visibilities, to determine the parameter $\I$.
 The corresponding results are in very good agreement with those obtained from full quantum state tomography (Supplemental Information).

 In summary, we have verified and measured entanglement in bipartite mixed states without detecting one subsystem.
 Our method is particularly useful when, for any reason, detectors are not available for one of the subsystems.
+The method is resistant to experimental imperfections, such as alignment imperfections, loss, temporal walk-off, spectral differences, path length imperfections, and non-identical sources.
+These imperfections reduce visibility and are quantified by the denominator on the right-hand side of Eq.~(\ref{conc-vis}).
+In fact, Eq.~(\ref{conc-vis}) gives the appropriately calibrated concurrence for the bipartite state considered here.
+Detailed instructions on how to analyze, how to model theoretically, and how to maximize interference visibility in such interferometers can be found in Ref.~\cite{BarretoLemos:22}.